 R4: rep Row 2.

-Row 5 and all odd numbered rows: k3, *SLM, work stitches before arrow, work next row of lace chart **x times, work stitches after arrow, SLM*, CSt, rep between * *, k3.
+Row 5 and all odd numbered rows: k3, *SLM, work stitches before first arrow, work pattern repeat (see red line in chart) **x times, work stitches after second arrow, SLM*, CSt, rep between * *, k3.

 NOTE: The chart only shows odd-numbered (RS) rows.
-In even-numbered rows, work sts as they appear, YO: p.
+In even-numbered rows, work sts as they appear and YO: purl.
 The increased sts on the sides and in the center of the shawl will be incorporated into the lace pattern and additional repeats of the chart repeat will be added in subsequent rows (see table).
 The edge sts (3 knit sts) are not shown in the chart.
 Read chart from right to left.

 UPDATED: 🛆 = k3tog – knit 3 sts together